dustinapodaca/caps/README.md

   - `in-transit` - emits to simulate a package in transit
   - `delivered` - emits to simulate a package being delivered

+### Phase 3: Message Queues

+- Socket.io Hub:
+  - `logger` - to log all events
+  - `io` - Socket.io server instance
+  - `caps` - Socket.io namespace
+  - `caps.on('connection', socket)` - to listen for new connections
+  - `socket.join` - room implementation for each vendor
+  - `socket.on('event', payload)` - to listen for all events in each room and add the appropriate payloads to the created Queues.
+  - `socket.on('getAll', payload)` - to listen for and get all messages for all events in each room.
+  - `socket.on('received', payload)` - to listen for and remove an instance off the queue for a specific event in each room.

+- Queue Data Structure:
+  - `new Queue()` - create new Queue to store all stores, events, and payloads for drivers and vendors.
+  - `queue.enqueue` - to add a payload to the queue.
+  - `queue.delete` - to remove a payload from the queue.
+  - `queue.read` - to read a specific payload in the queue.
+  - `queue.readAll` - to read all payloads in the queue.

+- Vendor:
+  - `pickup` - emits to simulate a new order being placed and ready for pickup
+  - `delivered` - listens to simulate a package being delivered
+  - `getAll` - emits to get all messages for all events in Vendor Queue.
+  - `received` - emits to remove an instance off the queue for a specific event received in Vendor Queue.

+- Driver:
+  - `pickedUp` - listens to simulate a package being picked up
+  - `in-transit` - emits to simulate a package in transit
+  - `delivered` - emits to simulate a package being delivered
+  - `getAll` - emits to get all messages for all events in Driver Queue.
+  - `received` - emits to remove an instance off the queue for a specific event received in Driver Queue.

 ### Tests

 - How do you run tests?